 Among his major compositions are "24 Etudes for Orchestra", Magnificat for choir and orchestra, Violin Concerto, Sonatas for Orchestra and for solo instruments, Symphonic Poems and Overtures.
 His Nachtmusik for oboe, cello, and piano, is published by Hans Sikorski (Hamburg) and is frequently performed in Germany, Poland, Switzerland, and the United States.
+His "Trio for Violin, Viola, and Piano" was included in the collection "Masterpieces of Ukrainian Chamber Music".

 Over the first decade of the XXI century, he dedicated himself mostly to sacred choral music.
 His Christmas motet for mixed choir “Videntes Magi Stellam", was commissioned and performed extensively in Italy by Coro Polifonico Citta' di Rovigo, and premiered for American audience by the King's Chapel Choir in Boston.
 His madrigal for four voices "Benedicta et Venerabilis", commissioned by the Italian vocal ensemble Cantica Symphonia, was performed and broadcast on national public radio in Italy and France.
 In 2008 it was released on Glossa label CD Stella del Nostro Mar and was awarded the Diapason d’Or prize.